Preview of Forum Posts

 Chris - where would you suggest putting such information?
 Per earlier discussions in this ticket, I'm not sure we want to do anything to encourage HTML formatting in forum posts, since that will lead to lots of email notifications that contain HTML tags (at least until we create HTML emails).
 Maybe we should create a separate ticket for this so that we can work through the issues there and finalize when HTML email is ready.

-#38 Updated by Matt Gold about 6 years ago
+#38 Updated by Matt Gold over 7 years ago

 We will soon have html emails so it shouldn't be an issue - can we strip tags for now so plaintext email notifications don't show tags?
 If so, will hyperlinks remain, or will they be stripped along w/ the <a hrefs>?

 Chris, is there a redmine ticket as mentioned above?
 Otherwise this seems ok to close, and add to the codebase.

 #39 Updated by Chris Stein over 7 years ago

 There is a related ticket #3059 that addresses whether or not we should add explanatory text about what kind of HTML is permissible in the forums.